 Instructions

-- Preheat oven to 350 degrees F and line the bottom of a 10x15x1″ rimmed baking sheet with parchment paper (make sure that it lays flat on the bottom).
+- Preheat the oven to 350°F. Line the bottom of a 10x15x1″ rimmed baking sheet with parchment paper that’s been cut to lay flat.
 Do not grease the pan.

-- Prepare cake mix according to package directions.
-Pour into prepared pan and bake for about 20 minutes, until the top is golden and the edges start to crack. *NOTE: It will rise up in the pan significantly, even over the top.
-But even though it gets high it should not flow over — if you’re concerned, slip an extra baking sheet or a piece of foil underneath just in case.
+- Bake for about 20 minutes, until the top is golden and the edges start to crack.
+It will rise up in the pan significantly, possibly over the top, but it should not flow over.
+(If you’re concerned, slip an extra baking sheet or a piece of foil underneath.)

-- Loosen cake from the edges of the pan while it’s still warm — it’s going to be a little sticky, like angel food cake is, but it will come away easily.
+- While the cake is still warm, use a knife to loosen it from the edges of the pan.
+(It’s going to be a little sticky, but it will come away easily.)

-- Spread out a clean kitchen towel and sprinkle evenly with ¼ cup powdered sugar.
-Flip warm cake out onto the towel, peel off the parchment paper and immediately roll up starting at the short end, WITH the towel inside.
-Let cool completely (at room temperature for 1-2 hours or pop it in the fridge or freeze momentarily if you’re impatient like me!
-You don’t want it hot inside when you add your filling.)
+- Spread out a clean, lint-free kitchen towel and sprinkle it evenly with ¼ cup powdered sugar.
+Flip the warm cake out onto the towel, peel off the parchment paper, and immediately roll it up, starting at the short end, with the towel inside.
+Let the cake cool completely at room temperature for 1 to 2 hours or in the fridge for about 1 hour (if you’re impatient like me!).

-- In a large bowl, beat the cream cheese with an electric mixer until smooth.
-Add ¾ cup powdered sugar, vanilla and cream and beat on low until combined, then on high for 3-4 minutes until fluffy and stiff peaks form.
+- In a large bowl, beat the cream cheese with an electric mixer, until smooth.
+Add the powdered sugar, cream, and vanilla and beat on low, until combined, then on high for a few minutes, until fluffy and thick.
+Be careful not to overmix or it may become thin again.

-- Unroll cooled cake (you can just leave it laying on the towel) and spread with half of the filling and top with half of the berries.
-Carefully roll back up (this time without the towel!) and place on a serving plate.
-Spread top and sides with remaining filling and top with remaining berries.
-Serve immediately (leftovers are best eaten within 24 hours).
+- Unroll the cooled cake.
+(You can leave it lying on the towel.)
+Spread the cake with half of the filling and top with half of the strawberries, blueberries, and raspberries.
+Carefully roll the cake back up (this time without the towel!) and place on a serving plate.

 Nutrition Information